-Applicants selected by the academic unit are recommended for admission and the application is sent to the Associate Dean’s Office of their faculty.
+Applicants selected by the academic unit are recommended for admission and the application is sent to the faculty Associate Dean’s Office.

-2. The Associate Dean’s Office (ADO) reviews your application for faculty requirements.
+2. The Associate Dean’s Office (ADO) reviews your application for faculty-level requirements.

-Those applications sent to the ADO for approval and which are approved for admission are sent to Graduate Studies and Postdoctoral Affairs for review and final approval.
+Applications approved for admission by the ADO are then sent to Graduate Studies and Postdoctoral Affairs (GSPA) for review and final approval.

-Processing time in the ADO will depend on the volume of files being processed as well as the complexity of your application.
+Processing time in the ADO will depend on the volume of applications being reviewed, as well as the complexity of your application.

 - For application processing timelines by Faculty please visit:

-3. Graduate Studies and Postdoctoral Affairs (GSPA) reviews the application, verifying admissibility for the university, faculty and department level admission requirements.
+3. Graduate Studies and Postdoctoral Affairs (GSPA) reviews your application, verifying admissibility for the university, faculty and department level admission requirements.

-Processing time in the GSPA will depend on the volume of files being processed as well as the complexity of your application file.
-Official admission to any program of graduate studies is in the form of an "Offer of Admission" issued only by the GSPA.
+Processing time in GSPA will depend on the volume of applications being reviewed, as well as the complexity of your application.
+Official admission to any program of graduate studies is in the form of an "Offer of Admission" issued only by GSPA.